drivendataorg/zamba/docs/docs/extra-options.md

 ## Speed up training

 Training will run faster if you increase `num_workers` and/or increase `batch_size`. `num_workers` is the number of subprocesses to use for data loading.
 The minimum is 0, meaning the data will be loaded in the main process, and the maximum is one less than the number of CPUs in your system.
 By default `num_workers` is set to 3 and `batch_size` is set to 2.
 Increasing either of these will use more GPU memory, and could raise an error if the memory required is more than your machine has available.

+You may need to try a few configuration of `num_workers`, `batch_size` and the image sizes above to settle on a configuration that works on your particular hardware.

 Both can be specified in either [`predict_config`](configurations.md#prediction-arguments) or [`train_config`](configurations.md#training-arguments).
 For example, to increase `num_workers` to 5 and `batch_size` to 4 for inference: